- You are here:

 - Structural changes

-While a homeowner is allowed to do electrical work in their own home, we strongly encourage a licensed electrician be hired since there are constant changes in the electrical code.
+The Electrical code requires that a licensed electrician performs all electrical work and receives a permit from the Building/Inspection Department.
 Keep in mind that the plumber/gas fitter replacing your water heater is not an electrician and should not be wiring the new fixture.
 Homeowners may check that a contractor has a license by checking the Massachusetts Division of Professional Licensure and/or the Massachusetts Department of Public Safety websites.

 Building permits are also required for all new construction as well as for new roofs, windows, siding, accessory structures and pools.
 The homeowner may act as the general contractor but if you are hiring a licensed contractor, he/she should pull the permit for you.
 If you act as your own contractor, you are responsible for all the work.